AstroCB/AssumeZero-Bot/README.md

 ![physics score](media/docs/score.png)

-The bot can list statistics for its usage with the stats command – this command can list aggregated data for all commands, but it also takes an optional command argument to display more specific information about a given command, including its most prolific user (if they are in the chat<sup name="link1">[1](#note1)</sup>.
-The data collected for these statistics does not contain any specific messages from a conversation, but rather global counts of how many times a user has used that command.
+The bot can list statistics for its usage with the stats command – this command can list aggregated data for all commands, but it also takes an optional command argument to display more specific information about a given command, including its most prolific user (if they are in the chat<sup name="link1">[1](#note1))</sup>.
+The data collected for these statistics does not contain any specific messages from a conversation, but rather global counts of how many times a user has triggered that command.
 In other words, no private data is stored.

 ![physics stats](media/docs/stats.png)